HannaMussa/memorygame/README.md

 **Montserrat** was selected as the primary font for both headings and body text in the Memory Game.

-A **sans-serif** fallback is provided to ensure consistency and readability in cases where the primary font fails to load.
+A **sans-serif** fallback is provided in cases where the primary font fails to load.

-Montserrat was chosen for its clean, modern look and easy readability on all screen sizes.
-Consistency has been mainted with the use of one font throughout to help create a simple, clutter-free design that lets players focus on the game.
+Montserrat was chosen for its modern look and easy readability.
+Consistency has been mainted with the use of one font throughout to help create a simple, clutter-free design.

 ## User Stories